-Documents: Federal agents had sex with trafficking victims
+Documents: Federal agents had sex with trafficking victims in Arizona investigation

 “I don’t recall the policy manuals saying you can’t have sex with human-trafficking victims,” Garcia said.
 “I just know that’s something we are not allowed to do.”

 The sex-trafficking investigation began in May 2016 after Havasu police received complaints that local massage parlors were being used as houses of prostitution.
-Police called in HSI in 2018 on suspicion the women might be victims of human-trafficking.
+Police called in HSI in 2018 on suspicion the women might be victims of human trafficking.

 Over a nearly five-month period, HSI undercover agents documented 17 sexual encounters with women working in eight massage parlors.
 Many of the contemporaneous reports were signed by supervisors.
 Ultimately, two women were designated as victims, and their whereabouts are unknown.
 Two other women charged with prostitution were initially put in ICE detention, though only one still faces deportation hearings.